-"I have had inflammation four times, for which I was invariably bled.
+" I have had inflammation four times, for which I was invariably bled.
 Having read about the treatment of inflammatory complaints in various medical books, which, without exception, recommended bleeding, the thing seemed to be a necessity; accordingly, on the commencement of an inflammation, I submitted to it as the only means to be depended on.
-I had certain misgivings, however, as to its propriety, for, although I managed to get better of each attack, yet the convalescence was, on every succeeding occasion, more and more protracted; an evident proof that the system was gradually becoming weaker and less able to bear either the complaint or its treatment.
+I had certain misgivings, however, as to its propriety, for although I managed to get better of each attack, yet the convalescence was, on every succeeding occasion, more and more protracted; an evident proof that the system was gradually becoming weaker and less able to bear either the complaint or its treatment.
 My physical and mental health were clearly enough giving way, which I attributed to loss of blood; but still I knew of nothing better than bleeding in the case of inflammation.

-of blood; but still I knew of nothing better than bleeding in the case of inflammation.
-"But it happened to me, one day, when in the shop of Mr. Taylor, chemist, Kirkby-Stephen, to hear the subject of inflammation alluded to, when I accidentally asked if there was any work on the treatment of such complaints by any other means than those of bleeding, &c.
+"But it happened to me one day, when in the shop of Mr. Taylor, chemist, Kirkby Stephen, to hear the subject of inflammation alluded to, when I accidentally asked if there was any work on the treatment of such complaints by any other means than those of bleeding, &c.
 Mr. Taylor at once handed to me a copy of your Anti-Lancet, and observed, 'That is the book you want.'
 I carefully read your Theory of Disease, which, in my opinion, is unassailable; and my eyes were opened on the subject of bleeding.
+"I have great occasion to bless the day on which I received your book, for since then I have had another attack of inflammation, and got better by using the Oriental Pills